 - Religious or educational gifts

 Gifts that exceed these thresholds are subject to income tax at a rate of 5%.
-You must state any liability in your tax return.
+You must state any liability on your tax return.

 Capital gains tax

-Most capital gains are taxable as income in Thailand and are subject to standard personal income tax rates.
+Most capital gains in Thailand are taxable as income and are subject to the standard personal income tax rates.
 If you make gains from bonds, debentures, or debt instruments, you can either pay the standard income tax rates or a flat rate of 15%.

 However, some gains are exempt from tax, such as: